-As with other members of the weasel family, fishers have a long, low profile when moving along the ground.
+As with other members of the weasel family, fishers have a long, slender body and a low profile when moving along the ground.
 Their coat is dark brown, dense, and glossy.
 Males are generally twice the size of females and weigh up to 30 pounds.

 Food & Diet

 Breeding takes place in March or April when females are 1-2 years old; males do not help rear the young.
-After a delayed implantation period of 10 or 11 months, the blastocyst (the earliest stage of the embryo) is implanted in the womb, possibly stimulated by changing day length.
+After a delayed implantation period of 10 or 11 months, the blastocyst (earliest stage of the embryo) is implanted in the womb, possibly stimulated by changing day length.
 Once that happens, the embryo develops in only six weeks.

 Situations & Solutions

 Fishers avoid humans and don't den under buildings.
 That being said, fisher sightings have increased significantly since 2000, which may cause concern among homeowners.
 Information about fisher sightings & encounters >